Ahmed-Aboalasaad/Humanoid/README.md

 This video demonstrates the Humanoid chatbot in action:

 ![Humanoid Chatbot Demo Image](/public/Chat/images/DemoImage.png)

-[//]: # (Local video path for project demonstration)
+Watch the Demo Video: https://youtu.be/bcAwSazS6qY

-Watch the Demo Video: https://youtu.be/bcAwSazS6qY *Note: During the demonstration, you might observe occasional lag in the video stream.
+*Note: During the demonstration, you might observe occasional lag in the video stream.
 This occurs because the display speed of frames to the user can sometimes outpace the real-time generation of frames by the Frame Generator, causing the website to momentarily wait for new frames to be produced and sent to the client.*

 ## Technical Overview